CiccioPatato90/rmse/README.md

   - If you have no installation privileges, try `nix-portable` instead: https://github.com/DavHau/nix-portable
 2. Enable Nix flakes.
 This is done by modifying a configuration file (or creating it first if needed).
    Up-to-date information is there, probably on the "Other Distros, without Home-Manager" section: https://nixos.wiki/wiki/Flakes
-3. Optional but recommended: Enable our binary cache to avoid the compilation of packages that are long to build.
+3. Optional but recommended: Run this command to use [our binary cache](https://app.cachix.org/cache/capack) instead of compiling software on your local machine:
-   TODO
+   `nix develop --extra-substituters 'https://capack.cachix.org' --extra-trusted-public-keys 'capack.cachix.org-1:38D+QFk3JXvMYJuhSaZ+3Nm/Qh+bZJdCrdu4pkIh5BU='`
 4. Run this command to enter a new shell from which you should be able to run all softwares: `nix develop`

-### Method 2: Docker
-Alternatively, a Docker container is provided.

-1. Install Docker if needed.
-This should be easy in any decent Linux distro.
-2. Run this command to enter a new (virtualized) shell from which you should be able to run all softwares: TODO

-### Method 3: Build it yourself
+### Method 2: Build it yourself
 Feeling extra adventurous?
 You can build everything yourself.
 This is not really documented but here some guidelines.

 - You should be able to get these from the package manager of any decent Linux distro: a C++ compilation toolchain, [Meson](https://mesonbuild.com/), [Ninja](https://ninja-build.org/), [pkg-config](https://en.wikipedia.org/wiki/Pkg-config), [Boost](https://en.wikipedia.org/wiki/Boost_(C%2B%2B_libraries)) and [nlohmann_json](https://github.com/nlohmann/json).
-- Either get SimGrid from your Linux distro package manager if available, or build it from source then install it.
+- Either get SimGrid from your Linux distro package manager if available, or build it from [source](https://framagit.org/simgrid/simgrid) then install it.
   SimGrid is usually built using [CMake](https://en.wikipedia.org/wiki/CMake).
   As I write these lines, Batsim should work with SimGrid 3.36.0.
 - Build and install [intervalset](https://framagit.org/batsim/intervalset) from source.
 - Build and install [batprotocol-cpp](https://framagit.org/batsim/batprotocol) from source.
-- Build and install [batsim][https://framagit.org/batsim/batsim] from source.
+- Build and install [batsim](https://framagit.org/batsim/batsim) from source.
 Use the `batprotocol` branch.
 Batsim may require more dependencies, install these when Meson yells at you because it cannot find them.

 ## Run your first simulation
 Yay, most programs and libraries should now be available!